FarronF/limerick-council-meetings/meetings/2019/12/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th November 2019.md

 carried out and Barry Transportation are progressing the detailed design for

-submission to TII for approval.---
+submission to TII for approval.
+---
 6

 In order to provide a right turn lane at this location, it is required to purchase